BlockDevsUnited/BDUmembersLedger/README.md

 This code lets you start with a base contract, and deploy owner contracts on top each with unique functions, creating a chain of owned contracts commanded at the top by a user address.

-- Add to the chain to add functionality
+- Add to the chain to add functionality by the owner another contract

-- Remove from the top of the chain to remove functionality
+- Remove from the top of the chain to remove functionality by making the owner your address

-- Insert another chain at any level to change functionality.
+- Insert another chain at any level to change functionality by making the owner another chain of contracts.